Sit a Field Identification Skills test

 What you have identified is then compared against a known list of plants to work out what skill level you have.

 For academic or research enquiries into FISCs, please contact Dr Sarah Whild.

 Find out more...

 - Kent: Maidstone.
 Contact the Kent FISC centre: Jill.Evington@kentwildlife.org.uk

 - Shropshire: Shrewsbury.
 Contact the Shropshire FISC centre: firstname.lastname@example.org

-For all other FISCs listed above, please contact: Andrea.Perkins@naturalengland.org.uk
+- For FISCs offered by Natural England, please contact: Andrea.Perkins@naturalengland.org.uk

-You can also email the FISC Support Team for more info on sitting a FISC in 2019 or take a look at our FISC info sheet:
+You can also email the FISC Support Team for more info on sitting a FISC.

 Because there is no failing, you don’t have to be brilliant to take a FISC.
 The outcome will be a certificate from the BSBI showing your level of skill, with advice about what sort of activity you are competent to undertake and what further studies you need if you wish to progress up the skills ladder.